PeterCamilleri/mysh/README.md

 ###REPL

-Now for a little more detail.
+Now for a little more detail about what happens after booting up.
 The mysh program is built around a design pattern called REPL.
 This stands for Read Eval Print and Loop and is used in may utilities like irb, pry and the rails console.
 To better use mysh, it is good to understand each of these four operating steps.

 ####READ